 Why is it so hard for the bride to let me know she went with someone else, our prices are too high (which I can then negotiate with them), or she is no longer engaged?”

-Before we explore how much your should follow up, let’s talk about the biggest wedding pros FAILS when it comes to follow up.
+Before we explore how much you should follow up with your leads, let’s talk about the biggest wedding pros FAILS when it comes to follow up.

 - Most wedding pros follow up ONCE.
 Some never follow up at all.